Engin-Boot/capture-behavior-of-a-visit-counter-parthgoyal14/needs-director.md

 Scenario: Show patient visits during working days and holidays

   Given A calendar and a sensor which is working
-  When Patient gets in on working days/ holidays
+  When Patient gets in on working days/holidays
   Then maintain a flag variable for each category

 Scenario: Compute parking slots to reserve for visiting specialists